deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Allison tilted her head.
 "What, then?"

-"Just… *Humans*."
+"Just... *Humans*."

 "Hmm?"

 "You, him, Lewis, Amir.
-The music, the kitchen, the food…Humans.
+The music, the kitchen, the food...Humans.
 Earth."

 Allison made an understanding noise and put an arm round her shoulder.
 "Making you homesick?"

-"Actually… No. It makes me feel like… Like when I dreamed of home."
+"Actually...
+No. It makes me feel like...
+Like when I dreamed of home."

 She smiled at Allison and wiped away a tear.
 "This is what it felt like."

-In the kitchen, Julian's playlist had changed tracks and took a dizzying detour into Johnny Cash. "♫…*Well he must thought that it was quite a joke, and it got a lot o' laughs from a lot o' folks.
-Seems I had to fight my whole life through…♪*"
+In the kitchen, Julian's playlist had changed tracks and took a dizzying detour into Johnny Cash. "♫...*Well he must thought that it was quite a joke, and it got a lot o' laughs from a lot o' folks.
+Seems I had to fight my whole life through...♪*"

 Allison directed a sly smirk at Julian as he picked up the volume a bit.
 "He's got an eclectic taste in music, doesn't he?"